 - Option 6: Contraception (reversible, allows natural social bands)

 Education is a primary goal of Return to Freedom’s mission.
-Our sanctuary was created not only as a model to explore solutions for wild horse and burro management that could be applied on the range (as an alternative to the capture, removal, and warehousing of wild horses and burros), but also as a venue to appreciate and observe natural horse behaviors.
-With over 22 years of data, Native PZP was a proven effective and humane method to make this possible.
+Our sanctuary was created in 1998 not only as a model to explore solutions for wild horse and burro management that could be applied on the range (as an alternative to the capture, removal, and warehousing of wild horses and burros), but also as a venue to appreciate and observe natural horse behaviors.
+With an impressive array of research and peer-reviewed publications behind it, Native PZP was a proven effective and humane immuno-contraceptive vaccine, and it aligned with our mission.
 In 1999, RTF reached out to Dr. Jay Kirkpatrick, Director of The Science and Conservation Center in Billings, Montana.
-Under his guidance, RTF has been able to manage herd populations at the Sanctuary utilizing the native PZP vaccine — a non-hormonal, reversible fertility control, effective for slowing down reproduction in wild mammals.
+Under his guidance, RTF has been able to manage herd populations at the Sanctuary utilizing Native PZP — a non-hormonal, reversible fertility control vaccine, effective at slowing down reproductive growth rates in wild mammals.
+RTF became the fourth project in the world to use this method of fertility control on large numbers of equines and has had a 91-98% efficacy rate at the sanctuary.

-In order to allow our horses to live as natural a lifestyle as we can provide, wild horse bands at Return to Freedom are managed with native PZP.
-This allows the natural hormone-driven movement and behaviors which are necessary for the horses’ well being physically and emotionally while blocking fertilization.
+In order to allow our horses to live as natural a lifestyle as we can provide, wild horse bands at Return to Freedom are managed with Native PZP.
+This allows the natural hormone-driven movement and behaviors which are necessary for the horses’ well-being physically and emotionally.

-Our data, presented at the 2012 Wild Horse Symposium in Jackson Hole, WY, shows that RTF’s birth control program has an efficacy rate of about 85-91%.
-Currently, all fertile mares housed with band stallions are on birth control.
+Our early data, presented at the 2012 Wild Horse Symposium in Jackson Hole, WY, showed that RTF’s fertility control program had an efficacy rate of between 85-91%.
+In the years since then, we have achieved 98% efficacy.
+Currently, all fertile mares housed with band stallions are on fertility control.